shoebe/SDN-DDoS-Mitigation-SYSC4701-Project/README.md

 in the mininet CLI:
 ```
 h1 ping server # this should always work when no DDoS is happening
-ddos spoof server h2 h3 h4 h5 h6 h7 h8 h9 # start ddos targeted at 'server' on hosts 2-9, they all spoof their IPs
+ddos spoof server h2 h3 h4 h5 h6 h7 h8 h9 # start ddos targeted at 'server' on hosts 2-9, they all spoof their IP addresses
-ddos normal server h2 h3 h4 h5 h6 h7 h8 h9 # start ddos targeted at 'server' on hosts 2-9, they use their IPs
+ddos normal server h2 h3 h4 h5 h6 h7 h8 h9 # start ddos targeted at 'server' on hosts 2-9, they use their IP addresses
 ```
 Use CTRL+C to stop the DDoS attack